Tourism in Buenos Aires: Hotels

-Buenos Aires has various types of accommodation, from luxurious five-star to quality budget located in neighborhoods that are further from the city centre, although the transportation system allows easy and inexpensive access to the city.
+Buenos Aires has various types of accommodation, from luxurious centrally located five-star hotels to budget hotels in neighborhoods further from the city centre but with transport links.

 There were, as of February 2008, 23 five-star, 61 four-star, 59 three-star and 87 two or one-star hotels, as well as 25 boutique hotels and 39 apart-hotels; another 298 hostels, bed & breakfasts, vacation rentals and other non-hotel establishments were registered in the city.
-In all, nearly 27,000 rooms were available for tourism in Buenos Aires, of which about 12,000 belonged to four-star, five-star, or boutique hotels.
-Establishments of a higher category typically enjoy the city's highest occupation rates.
-The majority of the hotels are located in the central part of the city, in close proximity to most main tourist attractions.
+In all, nearly 27,000 rooms were available for tourism in Buenos Aires, of which about 12,000 belonged to four- or five-star or boutique hotels.
+Higher-rated establishments typically had higher occupation rates.
+The majority of the hotels are located in the central part of the city, near main tourist attractions.

-For the traveler desiring more independence and privacy, there is an abundance of furnished apartments for rent.
-These range from small, low-cost studios to expensive, luxurious apartments.
+There are many furnished apartments for rent, ranging from small low-cost studios to expensive luxurious apartments.